AlgoMaster Logo

 Intuition

-The most literal reading of the problem says "return true if one of s1's permutations is a substring of s2."
-So the brute force approach does exactly that: generate every permutation of s1, then check if any of them appears in s2 as a substring.
+The brute force approach follows the problem statement directly: generate every permutation of s1, then check whether any of them appears in s2 as a substring.

 Algorithm